blaenk/blaenk/README.md

   <a href="https://jip.dev">jip.dev</a> · <a href="https://stackoverflow.com/users/101090/jorge-israel-pe%c3%b1a">stackoverflow</a> · <a href="https://www.linkedin.com/in/jorge-israel-p/">linkedin</a>
 </p>

-🙋🏻‍♂️ I am a versatile, self-directed engineer with +3 years of professional experience and +16 years of overall software engineering experience[^1].
+🙋🏻‍♂️ I am a versatile, self-directed engineer with +3 years of professional experience and +16 years of overall software engineering experience.

 ⚡ I dive deep into unfamiliar projects and quickly make meaningful contributions (see below).